Caged Heat

+The film was produced independently and distributed by New World Pictures, headed by Roger Corman.
+It premiered on October 30, 1974.
+Retrospective reviews of Caged Heat have been generally positive, noting Demme's strong direction and the film's social commentary and feminist themes.

 Plot

-In Los Angeles, undercover officers arrive at a motel where those inside, including Jacqueline Wilson, are trafficking illegal drugs.
+In Los Angeles, undercover police officers arrive at a motel where those inside, including Jacqueline Wilson, are trafficking illegal drugs.
 During the escape, an officer and one of Jacqueline's accomplices are shot, while two of them escape.
 Jacqueline is arrested and sentenced to 40 years inside a women's correctional prison for possession of illegal drugs and attempted murder.

 Upon her arrival, Jacqueline is strip searched and dines with her fellow inmates inside the cafeteria.
 The next morning, the inmates are transferred to Connorville Correctional Institute for Women, under the control of Superintendent McQueen.
-There, they are entertained to a drag show but McQueen leaves in disgust.
+There, they are treated to a drag show but McQueen leaves in disgust.
 The next morning, McQueen reprimands Belle and Pandora, two of the inmates who organized the drag show.
-McQueen punishes Pandora to solitary confinement after discovering a photograph of her boyfriend inside her cell.
+McQueen punishes Pandora with solitary confinement after discovering a photograph of her boyfriend inside her cell.

-While showering, Jacqueline gets into an altercation with Maggie, to which McQueen threatens her with behavioral therapy.
+While showering, Jacqueline gets into an altercation with Maggie, after which McQueen threatens her with behavioral therapy.
 Back in her cell, Belle tells her criminal history to Jacqueline.
-During the next morning, Belle crawls through an air vent and steals food from the staff lounge.
+The next morning, Belle crawls through an air vent and steals food from the staff lounge.
 She gives the food to Pandora, who is still under confinement.
 Meanwhile, inside the kitchen, Maggie assaults one of the officers and steals her handgun.
 She then sets a fire and attempts to free herself, but she is prevented.
 Although Jacqueline tried to save the officer, McQueen sends her to the behavioral clinic, where she is given shock therapy.

 The next morning, Belle attempts to steal food again, but is caught by a kitchen matron.
-Belle pushes her against the refrigerator, and the matron dies.
-She is then apprehended and taken to the clinic.
-Outside, the inmates are picking apples where Maggie fakes a medical accident.
-She assaults an officer and steals a prison transport truck where Jacqueline hitches in.
-They take the truck to an auto repair shop, where the mechanic helps the women to escape after an officer spots the truck.
+Belle shoves her against the refrigerator, and the matron is killed.
+Belle is then apprehended and taken to the clinic.
+Outside, the inmates are picking apples when Maggie fakes a medical accident.
+She assaults an officer and steals a prison transport truck, with Jacqueline hitching a ride.
+They take the truck to an auto repair shop, where the mechanic helps the women escape after an officer spots the truck.